FREQUENTLY ASKED QUESTIONS

 You can help transform local cancer care – join us and become a Cancer Champion.
 For more information about the Campaign, please contact 613-247-3527.

-Q: What is Cancer Coaching?
+Q: What is the Community Cancer Hub?

 Q: What is the status of the relationship with the Queensway Carleton Hospital?